Sergio235705/domain_analisys/README.md

+The aim is to create software that through the use of machine learning algorithms (applied to a neural network) can predict and label the nature of a website with a certain reliability.
+(Phishing or not)

-Network project on the subject "CT logs and phishing"
+Network project "CT logs and phishing"

 How to use it: